 - Aluminum flooring and floor joists for passive warm-floor

 - All water systems are located in a conditioned basement

 - Easy access to all systems for convenient servicing

 Energy and Equipment

-- Large lithium battery capacity over 10 kWh
+- Large lithium battery capacity of over 10 kWh

 - Tankless water heater capable of operating in freezing temperatures

-- An Air-Conditioning system that is capable of running from solar power
+- An Air-Conditioning system that is capable of running on solar power

 - On-board backup generator, tow vehicle alternator, and other sources of redundant power generation